Tahsin Şahinkaya: Death

-Şahinkaya died at age 90 in the Gülhane Military Research Hospital (GATA) in Haydarpaşa, Istanbul on July 9, 2015.
+Şahinkaya died at age 90 in the Gülhane Military Medical Academy (GATA) in Haydarpaşa, Istanbul on July 9, 2015.
 He was interred at Karacaahmet Cemetery on July 11 following a memorial ceremony held at the Turkish First Army headquarters in the Selimiye Barracks and subsequent religious funeral service at the nearby Big Selimiye Mosque in Üsküdar.
 He was survived by his wife Sema, son Serdar, daughter Sevgi Kartal and son-in-law Mustafa Kartal.